dennisreimann/uiengine-sample-react/README.md

 React sample project utilizing the [UIengine](https://github.com/dennisreimann/uiengine).
 Based on [Next.js](https://github.com/zeit/next.js).

+See the deployed website and design system documentation here:

+- [Tasty BBQ Design System](https://uiengine-sample-react.uix.space/design-system/): The UIengine output for this sample project
+- [Tasty BBQ Website](https://uiengine-sample-react.uix.space/): The corresponding website, built with React and Next.js.

+Or try it yourself and play with the code …

 ## 📦 Setup

 Once you have this repo cloned, you can setup the packages: